fastoch/Python4everybody/intro.md

 continue  finally   is        return
 def       for       lambda    try

-That is it, and unlike a dog, Python is already completely trained.
+Unlike a dog, Python is already completely trained.
 When you say try, Python will try every time you say it without fail.

 We will learn these reserved words and how they are used in good time, but for now we will focus on the Python equivalent of speak (in